PythonCharmers/python-future/docs/stdlib_incompatibilities.rst

    ``base64``, ``decodebytes()`` function, :ref:`stdlib-base64-decodebytes`
    ``re``, ``ASCII`` mode, :ref:`stdlib-re-ASCII`

-To contribute to this, please email the python-porting list or send a pull request.
+To contribute to this list, please send a pull request.
 See :ref:`contributing`.

 .. _stdlib-array-constructor: